9 PDE 1

 If \(a = D\frac{\Delta t}{\Delta x^2} < \underline{\hspace{0.5in}}\) then the forward difference solution for the 1D heat equation is stable.
 Otherwise it is unstable.

 Hint: the threshold is a simple fraction.
-If you think you have found a value for \(a\) at which the method is stable, run the simulation for longer (while keeping the same \(\Delta t\)) to check that it is really stable.
+If you think you have found a value for \(a\) at which the method is stable, run the simulation for longer (by increasing both t_max and N_t to keep the same \(\Delta t\)) to check that it is really stable.
 Close to the threshold the errors grow more slowly (albeit still exponentially).

 1. Show that the function \(u(t,x) = e^{-\pi^2 t} \sin(\pi x)\) is a solution to this heat equation, satisfies the initial condition, and satisfies the boundary conditions.